 Medical marijuana is an effective treatment for many illnesses and chronic conditions.
-The cannabis plant has been used as a natural medicine in Eastern cultures for centuries.
+The cannabis plant has been a natural medicine in Eastern cultures for centuries.
 But it wasn’t until recently that its medicinal properties were discovered in the Western world.
-Today, doctors prescribe cannabinoids to treat:
+Today, doctors prescribe cannabinoids treat:

 The active ingredient of cannabis is tetrahydrocannabinol (THC).
 THC mimics a naturally occurring cannabinoid produced in the body known as Anandamide.
 Anandamide is a neurotransmitter produced in the brain that helps regulate sleep, appetite, and pain.
 The effects of THC are vastly different from those of Anandamide.
 Even so, both cannabinoids operate on similar pathways in the body and activate receptors found throughout the mind and body.

 The body’s endocannabinoid system is present at birth but doesn’t reach its full potential until maturity.
-Every human builds their endocannabinoid system differently with a specific balance of cannabinoids that work best for them.
+Humans build their endocannabinoid system differently, with a specific balance of cannabinoids that work best for them.
 For this reason, scientists are beginning to understand how critical the ECS is to overall health, wellness, and disease treatment.

-The Food and Drug Administration (FDA) does not recognize or approve any marijuana-derived drug, but this hasn’t stopped doctors from prescribing cannabis to patients in need.
+The Food and Drug Administration (FDA) does not recognize or approve any marijuana-derived drug, but this hasn’t stopped doctors from prescribing cannabis to needy patients.
 Doctors who prescribe medical cannabis must follow specific protocols when recommending THC or any other cannabinoid, just as they would with any other pharmaceutical drug.
-Because weed is not FDA approved, it cannot legally be prescribed as a treatment for any illness; however, many studies have shown that cannabinoids treat pain more effectively than opioid drugs.
+Because weed is not FDA-approved, it cannot legally be prescribed as a treatment for any illness; however, many studies have shown that cannabinoids treat pain more effectively than opioid drugs.

 Recent studies show that medical marijuana can effectively treat many common ailments, including chronic pain, epilepsy, glaucoma, and multiple sclerosis (MS).